We can help you start a company

 Whether you’re toying with a fledgling idea, developing a side project, or preparing to launch a company, we have the resources, programming, and network to help you succeed.

 We have the track record to prove it.
-So far, more than a quarter of our alumni are working full-time on their own companies.
+So far our alumni have launched 33 companies that employ more than 145 people.
 Fellow-led ventures have participated in Y Combinator, the Microsoft Ventures Accelerator, TechStars, and more.

 Here’s how VFA can help you succeed.

 If you think you might want to launch something, Side-Project-a-Thon (we call it SPaT) is the place to get started.

 Think of SPaT like an accelerator for ideas: 36 hours of collaborating with your fellow Fellows on the problems you want to explore and solve, hopefully laying the groundwork for a real side project.
 SPaT happens every summer during the VFA Reunion, when Fellows and alumni gather at Training Camp for a long weekend of building and learning together.

 An annual crowdfunding competition with up to $40,000 in prizes, the Innovation Fund has kicked off some of our favorite Fellow-led companies, projects, and community initiatives.

 During the Innovation Fund, participants work closely with our Launch team to refine their idea, set a fundraising goal, devise a plan, and then spend four intense weeks raising money for their projects.